4. Session tracking

 throws IOException, ServletException{

-// forward to the error page
+// we hand over to the error page

 }

-// Retrieve the "step" parameter
+// we retrieve the step parameter

 // retrieve the current session

-// process the current stage
+// the current step is processed

 // other cases are invalid